openbmc/phosphor-logging/README.md

 based on text in the AdditionalData property.
 A callout is a link to the inventory item(s) that were the cause of the event log.
 See [callout doc][callout-doc] for details.

+## Log Retention Policy

+phosphor-log-manager reads `LogRetentionPolicy` from `xyz.openbmc_project.Logging.Settings` at runtime and updates behavior when the property changes.

+- `Circular`: Existing behavior.
+When a capacity limit is reached, the oldest entry in that severity bucket is erased and the new entry is created.
+- `Linear`: When a capacity limit is reached, the new entry is rejected.

+For the internal `Commit` and `CommitWithLvl` methods, a rejected log creation returns `0`.
+A non-zero return value indicates the entry ID of a successfully created event log.

 ### Creating Event Logs In Code